sahmedhusain/picojs-framework/README.md

 ---

-A lightweight, zero-dependency JavaScript framework for building reactive web applications with modern architecture patterns.
+A lightweight, zero-dependency JavaScript framework for building reactive web apps — designed to stay small, readable, and easy to learn from.

 ## 📋 Table of Contents

+Jump to any section below — the framework is small, but the docs are detailed so it’s easy to understand and extend.

 - [Overview](#-overview)
 - [Features](#-features)